casper-network/docs/source/docs/casper/operators/aws-nodes/2-connecting.md

+---
+title: Connect and Monitor
+---

-# Connecting to and Monitoring
+# Monitoring the Nodes

-## VPN configuration
+## VPN Configuration

-> **Note:** This section only applies if the infrastructure needs to be implemented with a VPN.

-In order to be able to access all the computing infrastructure, it is important to establish a VPN that guarantees the confidentiality and integrity of the information in transit.
-For this purpose, we have defined the creation of an OpenVPN server within the IaC, which will be configured on the following [guide](./Configure-the-Open-VPN-Server)
+If operators desire a VPN, it is essential to establish one that guarantees the confidentiality and integrity of the information in transit.
+For this purpose, [this guide](./5-open-vpn.md) recommends the creation of an OpenVPN server within the IaC.

-## Validate created instances
+## Validating the AWS Instances

-To obtain information about the status of the created instances, the following command should be executed:
+Run the following command to obtain information about the status of the AWS instances created.
+Remember to change the profile name and region.

 ```bash
 aws --profile $aws_profile ec2 describe-instances --region $aws_region --filters Name=instance-state-name,Values=running | jq '.Reservations[] | .Instances[] | {Id: .InstanceId, PrivateIpAddress: .PrivateIpAddress, PublicAddress: .PublicIpAddress, State: .State.Name, Name: .Tags[]|select(.Key=="Name")|.Value}'
 ```

-> **Note:** Remember to change profile name and region.

-The output of this command will show something like this:
+**Sample output:**

 ```json
 {